gavollink/gavollink/README.md

   - Python
   - Rust
 - 💞️ I’m looking to collaborate on ...
-  - Collaborat?
+  - Collaborate?
 I try, but it's a struggle.
 - 📫 How to reach me ...
   - https://www.home.vollink.com/gary/
   - More likely, an issue on one of the Repositories I'll be mirroring here.